Tannuv95/Sentimental-Analysis-of-LalSingh-chadda-movie/README.md

 # Sentimental-Analysis-of-LalSingh-chadda-movie
-Sentimental Analysis of LalSingh chadda movie include some basic analysis on tweets.
+Sentimental Analysis of LalSingh chadda movie include some basic analysis on tweets on movie.